sun-heqi/Hot2Mol/README.md

 The 3d position in `.posp` files will first be used to calculate the Euclidean distances between each point and then the distances will be mapped to the shortest-path-based distances.

-See the Supplemental Information of our paper for detailed descriptions.

 ### Generate